ArcanaXIX/GhostTrickNGPlus/Release/README.txt

 ~*~*~ INSTALL ~*~*~

 NOTE: This patch entirely replacees Sissel's portraits with the cat in all gameplay scenarios in English.
-I highly recommend keeping a backup copy of the original ROM before applying if you would like to play the game normally again in the future.
+I highly recommend keeping a backup copy of the original ROM before applying.
 It is not reversible.

 I recommend using Delta Patcher to apply this patch to a copy of the original game ROM.